SahilGaikwad2049/Wordle/README.md

 ### Interactive Gameplay:
 Enjoy a dynamic word-guessing game with real-time feedback.
 ### Keyboard Interaction:
-Use your keyboard or the virtual keyboard to enter guesses, with keys updating colors based on how close you were to your guess.
+Use your keyboard or the virtual keyboard to enter guesses, with keys updating colors based on how close you were with the guess.
 ### Responsive Design:
 Optimized for both desktop and mobile devices.
 ### Random Word Selection: